Select Language

 2.2 Dual-LED Complex Modulation (DCM)

-A more efficient scheme using only two LEDs.
-It exploits the polar representation of a complex symbol $s = re^{j\theta}$.
+DCM is a more spectral-efficient scheme using only two LEDs.
+It exploits the polar representation of a complex symbol $s = r e^{j\theta}$.

 2.3 Spatial Modulation DCM (SM-DCM)